-The Neptune Symposium took place in Lisbon last November.
+The Neptune Symposium took place in Lisbon in November 2016.
 It was the last event of the Neptune ITN and everyone that attended would agree if I say that it was a fantastic event, with lots of good science, interesting talks and a very enjoyable atmosphere.
-The Final Symposium was entirely (and flawlessly) organised the Neptune fellows.
+The Final Symposium was entirely (and flawlessly) organised by the Neptune fellows.

 Marine Animal Model in Evolution and Development – MAMED 2014